drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 Fig. 12.
 As discussed above, the nanofluid in the filter channel absorbs energy from parts of the spectrum and then outflows into the coil immersed in a heat exchange water tank, which is the source of thermal power.
-The greater the nanoparticles\' concentration, the more absorption of energy from the spectrum, which directly contributes to the increases in thermal power output.
+The greater the nanoparticles\' concentration, the more the absorption of energy from the spectrum, which directly contributes to the increases in thermal power output.